MusabAlsaifi/Thesis-experiment/README.md

-This project focuses on fine-tuning and evaluating language models for mental health counseling conversations.
+This project focuses on fine-tuning and evaluating LLMs for mental health counseling conversations.
 The goal is to develop a model that can provide empathetic, personalized, and therapeutic responses while maintaining a professional and non-judgmental tone.

 ## Data